hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 [Instruqt](https://instruqt.com) is the HashiCorp training platform.
 Visit the link below for a short tutorial, or if you're already familiar with Instruqt you can skip to the next slide.

 [https://instruqt.com/instruqt/tracks/getting-started-with-instruqt](https://instruqt.com/instruqt/tracks/getting-started-with-instruqt)

+???
+**That brings us to the first lab exercise.
+If you've worked with Instruqt before you can skip this lab.
+Or if it's your first time do this 10 minute track to get familiar with the lab environment.**

 ---
 name: lab-exercise-1